jonfuller/jonfuller.github.io/_posts/2013-12-12-jenkins-slave-monitoring.md

 ![slaves](/static/jenkins-slaves.png)

-This information is available in the Jenkins _computer_ API.
+This information _is_ available in the Jenkins _computer_ API.

 So...

 1. Create a free-style Jenkins job.
 1. (again, no source control necessary)
-1. Make a build step for "execute shell" with the following contents:
+1. Make a build step for "execute shell" with the following contents (replace `slave-hostname` with the hostname of your slave):

 ```bash
 ENDPOINT="http://jenkins.sep.com/computer/api/xml?xpath=computerSet/computer\[displayName='slave-hostname'\]/offline"